 ‘Urgent’ need to bolster EU external border controls: French PM

-France's prime minister on Wednesday said there was an "urgent need" to tighten controls on the European Union's external borders after deadly bombings in Brussels claimed by the Islamic State (IS) group.
+France's prime minister on Wednesday said there was an "urgent" need to tighten controls on the European Union's borders after bombings in Brussels that left around 30 dead and were claimed by the Islamic State group.

-Two of the suicide bombers involved in the Paris attack were found with fake Syrian passports and several crossed into Europe posing as refugees.
+Two of the suicide bombers involved in the Paris attack — which left 130 dead — were found with fake Syrian passports and several crossed into Europe posing as refugees.

-Valls again urged the adoption of a Europe-wide system of tracking airline passenger names, an initiative that has led to misgivings among critics over the use and security of personal data.
+Valls again urged the adoption of a Europe-wide system of tracking airline passenger names which has led to misgivings among some over the use and security of personal data.

 France has led the calls for adopting the Passenger Name Record (PNR) system first mooted in 2010, which would cover all international and internal EU flights while providing safeguards on access to and use of the data collected.